runeh/tirbi/README.md

 ## To do

-- [ ] Make sure we emit types and things
-- [ ] Hook up entrypoint etc in package.json
-- [ ] Rename storageConfig in config?
 - [ ] Listen for events so we don't get 404?
 - [ ] jsdoc comments
 - [ ] Proper shutdown / signal stuff